reactjs/react.dev/content/docs/context.md

 > You can only subscribe to a single context using this API.
 If you need to read more than one see [Consuming Multiple Contexts](#consuming-multiple-contexts).
 >
 > If you are using the experimental [public class fields syntax](https://babeljs.io/docs/plugins/transform-class-properties/), you can use a **static** class field to initialize your `contextType`.
+>
+> When use `Class.contextType`, `React.createContext` should be call in separate files, and not in same file as `Provider/parent`,that will cause circular dependency problem.

 ```js